Hardware-Accelerated Ray Tracing for Discrete and Continuous Collision Detection on GPUs: Methodology

-where $\{B_i\}$ are the basis functions for the B-spline \cite{farin2014curves} and $u_j$ is the curve parameter at $\bm{q}_j$.
-To minimize gaps between desired trajectory points $\bm{Q^*}=\{\bm{q^*}_j\}$ and actual curve points $\bm{Q}$, we use least squares:

-The parameters $\{u_i\},\,i \in \{1,\dots,n\}$ are predetermined by the number of control points.
-Thus, the pseudo-inverse $\bm{\Phi}^\dagger$ remains constant, making each control point a simple constant-weighted sum of all trajectory points.
-Since $\bm{\Phi}^\dagger$ can then be reused for generating all curves across various links and poses, we store it in GPU constant memory for efficient broadcasting across instances of a parallel reduction kernel used to compute the curve control points.
+Since the number of control points determines the least-squares pseudo-inverse matrix, each control point becomes a simple constant-weighted sum of all trajectory points.
+Thus we store this pseudo-inverse matrix in GPU constant memory for efficient broadcasting across instances of a parallel reduction kernel used to compute the curve control points across all links and pose paths.

-One challenge is that OptiX meshes, spheres, and curves are all considered hollow, but curves are unique in that ray traces against them cannot detect back-face hits (intersections starting from a curve's interior).
+One challenge is that OptiX meshes, spheres, and curves are all considered hollow, but for curves (and spheres starting in OptiX 9.0), ray traces against them cannot detect back-face hits (intersections starting from a curve's interior).
 To address this, we choose ray directions along the edges of each obstacle mesh such that they form a strongly-connected directed graph.
 This guarantees catching vertex collisions as any out-of-collision vertex must have a ray-directed path to any in-collision vertex.
-We precompute these graphs using a simple, greedy approach: ensure each triangle has edge rays forming a consistent orientation (e.g., clockwise), growing regions of alternating triangle ray orientations where possible.
-For remaining triangles, if there are already three edge rays, we choose the ray orientation matching two of the rays.
-Otherwise we set a random ray orientation.
+We precompute these graphs using a simple, greedy approach: ensure each triangle has edge rays forming a consistent orientation (e.g., clockwise), first by growing regions of alternating triangle orientations where possible.
+For remaining triangles, if there are already three edge rays, we choose the orientation matching two of the rays.
+Otherwise we set a random orientation.
 This takes 30 ms to compute for an example 40k triangle mesh, resulting in only $\sim$10\% of edges being traced in both directions.